phkieval/phkieval.github.io/_pages/about.md

 In addition to my PhD, I also serve as a Student Fellow at the [Leverhulme Centre for the Future of Intelligence](http://lcfi.ac.uk).

-In Fall 2025, I will be a Postdoctoral Associate in the Philosophy and Ethics of Artificial Intelligence at the University of Florida supervised by Professor Cameron Buckner.
+In Fall 2025, I will be a Postdoctoral Associate in the Philosophy and Ethics of Artificial Intelligence in the [Department of Philosophy](https://phil.ufl.edu/) at the University of Florida supervised by [Professor Cameron Buckner](http://cameronbuckner.net/).

 I mainly work on the history and philosophy of artificial intelligence.
 I am interested in the epistemic, moral, and political significance of machine learning in science and public life.
 My dissertation develops a pragmatist epistemology of AI in science.
 I also have projects in the philosophy of cognitive neuroscience, general philosophy of science, epistemology, and social-political philosophy, especially where these areas intersect with aspects of machine learning.